Who can get a student allowance?

 How do I pay my student loan once I start working?

 Once you are earning over the student loan repayment threshold then you will have to make repayments (even if you are still studying).
 Repayments are made to the Inland Revenue Department (IRD).
 You will have to tell your employer that you have a student loan and choose the correct tax code for your employer to use in relation to the tax deductions from your pay.
 They will deduct your student loan repayments from your wages if you earn more than the threshold.
-More information about paying back your student loan is on the StudyLink website.

 You can use this student loan repayment calculator to see how much you would have to repay, and how much you would save by making extra voluntary repayments.